leepatt/craftons-curves-calculator/RIPPING_DEPLOYMENT_GUIDE.md

-# Ripping Calculator Deployment Guide
+# Ripping App Deployment Guide

-This guide explains how to deploy the Craftons Ripping Calculator to Shopify product pages.
+This guide explains how to deploy the Craftons Ripping App to Shopify product pages.

 ## 📋 Prerequisites